Clang - Features and Goals

 In addition to being fast and functional, we aim to make Clang extremely user friendly.
 As far as a command-line compiler goes, this basically boils down to making the diagnostics (error and warning messages) generated by the compiler be as useful as possible.
 There are several ways that we do this, but the most important are pinpointing exactly what is wrong in the program, highlighting related information so that it is easy to understand at a glance, and making the wording as clear as possible.

-Here is one simple example that illustrates the difference between a typical GCC and Clang diagnostic:
+Here is one simple example that illustrates the quality of Clang diagnostic:

 Clang diagnostics are very polished and have many features.
 For more information and examples, please see the Expressive Diagnostics page.